AlexVRussell/Hangman-Game/README.md

 Ends the game when the player wins by guessing the correct word or loses by running out of attempts.
 Displays appropriate messages for winning or losing the game.

-Improvements/What could be better
+Improvements/What could be better (*UPDATE*)
-The guesser can see the word that was chosen in the console.
+The original problem with the inputted word(s) for the guesser to guess was visable in the console, to combat this I simply added a for loop that iterates 50 times printing an empty string to create the space between the inputted word(s) and the game itself.